Macro that types text when I press Ctrl+F12

 2. Define trigger.
 Let's make this macro without a trigger, and run it from a menu.
 About how to create a menu, read the next example.

 3. Write macro commands.
 It is easy if the id field has focus.
-If no, the macro must select it.
+If not, the macro must select it.
 We could use the mouse, but the field will not necessary be at the same location every time.
 To make the macro independent from the id field location, we can use html element functions.
-In the floating toolbar, locate the Find Html Element dialog.
+In the code toolbar, locate the Find Html Element dialog.
 In the dialog, drag the "Drag" picture and drop onto the id field in the web page.
 When you click the Test button, it must find the id field (you must see black blinking rectangle around it).
 Click OK.
 Then open the Html Element Actions dialog, select Set Focus from the list of available actions, and click OK.
 Then, use the Text dialog to enter id and password, and the Keys dialogs to press Tab (select the password field) and Enter.
 The macro will look like this example:

 Htm el=htm("INPUT" "id" "" "Internet Explorer" 0 0 0x221) el.SetFocus key "myid" key T key "mypassword" key Y